Fitbit Charge 3

 “New to the Charge 3, these goals can help novice and advanced fitness enthusiasts train more efficiently.” - Ars Technica

 A small interaction triumph was innovating on how our tumbler works for setting exercise goals.
-In a small interface, a tumbler with 2 inputs would not fit.
-The “transition tumbler” allows a single list to flow from minutes to hours seamlessly in one screen.
+In a such a tiny interface, a tumbler with 2 side-by-side inputs for minutes and hours would not fit.
+The “transition tumbler” allows minutes to flow into hours in a single list.

-While exercising, users can cycle through legible, accurate live stats to see their progress.
-The Exercise app is unique because it is designed for a user in motion, so legibility and simple controls were the details I sweat most.
+While exercising, users can cycle through live stats to see their progress.
+The Exercise app is designed for a user in motion, so legibility and simplicity were the details I sweat most.

 Working with a visual designer, we created icons that added a bit of fun and a lot of meaning to the data being tracked.